Ted Dey: Career

 In 1916, Dey first became involved in the management of the club, which had lost money during World War I. He imposed cost-cutting measures and fired the coach Alf Smith and gave the coaching duties to player Eddie Gerard.
 In 1917, he bought a share of the hockey club, along with Martin Rosenthal and Tommy Gorman, the total purchase price being $15,000.
 In 1919, he forced Rosenthal out and became majority owner.
 During his ownership, the Senators won three Stanley Cups, in 1920, 1921 and 1923.
 Dey could not bear to watch the games of the 1923 Final, and he paced in the dressing room while the game was played.
 After the 1923 championship, Dey sold his ownership of the club and retired.
-He went to live in New York city, and eventually moved in 1932 to New Westminster, British Columbia where he later died.
+He went to live in New York City, and eventually moved in 1932 to New Westminster, British Columbia, where he later died.

 His father died in 1904 and his mother in 1920.
 His brother William died in 1920.
-His older brother Frank survived him by a few months, passing away in July 1943.
+His older brother Frank survived him by a few months, dying in July 1943.
 His older sister Annie also died in 1943, his younger sister Beatrice in 1967.
 His wife Edith Fairbanks Hunt survived until 1956.
 They had no children.

 Dey is credited with the use of the red light to indicate a goal, ending the practice of the goal judge waving a handkerchief.
 At The Arena in Ottawa during World War I, he and Stanley Lewis attached red flashlights at the ends of the rinks.
 This was later electrified with a switch for the goal judge to turn on red lamps.